 John and Ann

 Dr. John S. Niederhauser received the 1990 World Food Prize in recognition of his work with national programs that dramatically increased potato production in many Third World countries.
 This prize was founded in 1986 by Dr. Norman Borlaug, the 1970 Nobel Peace Prize winner and today is awarded annually by the World Food Prize Foundation in Iowa.
 It is given to an individual whose work has made a difference toward alleviating world hunger and malnutrition.
 Dr. and Mrs. Niederhauser donated $100,000 to establish the John and Ann Niederhauser Endowment within the APS Foundation.
-An annual competition is held for research proposals to support international cooperation in agricultural research with priority given to potato late blight, and awards have been made in amounts ranging up to $10,000.
-The JANE Technical Committee is comprised of three members selected by the Office of International Programs and approved by the APS Foundation Board.
+An annual competition is held for research proposals to support international cooperation in agricultural research with priority given to potato late blight, and funding has been made in amounts ranging up to $10,000.

 In 1999, Dr. John and Ann Niederhauser designated that a portion of the earnings from JANE be used for a cash prize to accompany the International Service Award.
 The prize will be $2,000 to the award recipient and $1,000 to an international program recommended by the recipient.
 The International Service Award was established by APS Council in 1998 to recognize outstanding contributions to plant pathology by APS members for a country other than his or her own.
 Contributions may be through collaborative projects, sabbaticals, short- or long-term assignments with educational or government agencies, or effective coordination of education programs.
 Nominations for this award are sought annually by APS Council and the guidelines are available online.The recipient of this award is selected by the APS Awards and Honors Committee.
 The first award was given at the 2000 APS Annual Meeting.